-With the growing demand for skilled healthcare professionals, most graduates with an ADN who become RNs are able to secure an entry-level job.
+With the growing demand for skilled healthcare professionals, most graduates with an ADN who become RNs are able to secure entry-level jobs.
 However, competition is increasing and employers are beginning to favor job seekers with BSN degrees.
-Industry professionals strongly encourage ADN graduates to include an RN to BSN program in their career plans.
+Industry professionals strongly encourage ADN graduates to include an RN-to-BSN program in their career plans.

-Earning an ADN can be the first chapter in a long and fulfilling nursing career.
+Earning an ADN is often the first chapter in a long, fulfilling nursing career.
 It provides valuable work experience and opens the door to specializations and higher salaries.
-The table below lists a few careers that can be pursued after earning an online associate nursing degree.
+The table below lists a few careers that graduates pursue after earning an online associate nursing degree.